“Be sure to match the paddle to your paddling technique, not the other way around“

 Then in 1986 the first wing blades were designed (thankfully!) by the Swedes.
 (Thanks Ivan Lawler for the info!)
 The original blade was very symmetrical (think parallel-edged) and rather large.

 Since then, there has been a number of paddle designs that have come into use, with a couple of really interesting blades being popular over the years.

 Here are some points to consider when you are choosing a paddle:

 1. Paddle Shape

 The hybrid shape offers the best of both worlds, being both solid at the catch and evenly behaved and stable throughout the stroke.
 These blades have a good catch “feel” that helps with applying power at the beginning of the stroke.
-These paddles shapes definitely favor the catch phase of the stroke, and require good technique to be effective.
-I used this shape throughout my sprint career, and it is a very popular shape.
+These paddles shapes definitely favor the catch phase of the stroke, and is a very effective paddle.
+I used this shape throughout my sprint career, and it is a very popular shape amongst Canoe Sprint.

-Good examples are the Braca 1, Gara’s Freya and Knysna Racing’s Kraken, Triton and Doheny.
+Good examples are the Braca 1, and IV.

 We have a few variables here – fixed vs split, percentage of carbon (how stiff it will be), thickness and weight.

-Split shafts are fantastic for travel, not just down to your local paddling spot but flying too.
+Split shafts are fantastic for travel, not just getting down to your local paddling spot but flying too.
 I hardly use a fixed shaft anymore, just sometimes on the rivers as I like having the smoothness (no joiner).
 The joiners of the past used to slip, or worse – lock out, making it very tough to separate the paddle!
-These days they are fantastic, with the Gara joiner the best I have seen.
-It’s still a great idea to wash them off after every use, especially after salt water use.
+These days they are fantastic and come in either aluminium or a hard plastic It’s still a great idea to wash them off after every use, especially after salt water use.
 Solid shafts are sometimes used by 200m sprinters as they want every bit of rigidity they can get!